Ghost Online

-Ghost Online also known as Ghost Soul and GO was a free fast-paced action-based sidescrolling, massively multiplayer online game that is currently released in South Korea, Japanese, Chinese, Thailand and Malaysian-English.
+Ghost Online, also known as Ghost Soul and GO, was a free-to-play side-scrolling massively multiplayer online role-playing game, originally released on December 30, 2006.
+It was developed by Netgame (a division of MGAME USA Inc.).

-On July 8, the Global version went into Open Beta, but was closed down on June 3, 2009.
-Created by Netgame, which is a division of MGame USA Inc.(Taiwan and China 搞鬼 is a free, 2D computer graphics, side-scrolling MMORPG developed by the Korean company MGame.
-Several versions of the game are available for specific countries or regions, and each is published by various companies such as GameFlier, Gemscool and OurGame.
-Although playing the game is free, many player appearances and gameplay enhancements can be purchased from the GhostShop using real currency.
+The game was available for several specific countries and regions in Asia, the United States, and worldwide, which almost all were shut down.
+The game is currently only available in South Korea.

-In the game, players defend the "World" from ghost monsters and develop their character's skills and abilities, as in typical role-playing games.
+In the game, players defend the "World" from ghost monsters and develop their character's skills and abilities, like in most other role-playing games.
 There is a soul system that allows players absorb souls from monsters.
 Players can interact with others in many ways, such as through chatting, trading.
 Groups of players can band together in parties to hunt monsters, and share the rewards.
 Players can fight each other with the game PvP system.
 Players can also band in a guild to battle with other guilds.
 Ghost Online also many quests, some of which allow the player to obtain new skills.